HansPeterOrding/nflfastr-symfony-bundle/doc/import_strategies.md

 1. Create a message for each column of a processed CSV file
 2. Start a worker to actually import the data message wise

+#### Up- and downsides

+Upsides:
+* No need to take care of memory usage
+* Runs in background
+* Can be automated easily
+* Faster

+Downsides:
+* Asynchronous
+* Needs more setup effort

 #### Instructions to import

 To use the symfony messenger approach, you have to require the messenger bundle.
 Open a command console, enter your project directory and execute the